mytja-archive/MyAssistantOS-Raspbian/README.md

 THIS DLL FILES ARE NOT DEVELOPED BY MyTja AND THEY MIGHT NOT BE COMPATIBLE WITH YOUR DEVICE!!!
 USE THEM AT YOUR OWN RISK!!!
 FILES ARE SCANNED WITH VIRUSTOTAL AND WITH LATEST RELEASE DO NOT COME WITH ANY MALWARE!!!!

 You can get DLL files in dll branch.

-# Programming language
-I'm based on Python.
-Python 2 is already installed on Raspbian.

-# Check for updates
-_This part is talking about new feature, that was not tested._

-You can check for updates with 2 different ways:
-1. Reboot My (tested way)
-2. Say "check for updates" or "update" (new feature that is not yet tested)

-# OOBE and OWM key
-*This part is talking about a feature, that isn't released yet, or is in early publishment phase*

-OOBE will automaticly create txt file called "OWM_license.txt", which will be first empty.
-Your job is to fill it in with an OWM key, so that you will be able to recieve weather information.

-# LTS (Long Term Support)
-*This part is talking about special LTS releases, that aren't published yet*

-Long Term Support (LTS) release is a stable release, that is promoted to an LTS edition.
-Normaly, an LTS edition has 2 years of support, other releases end their support in 3 months from first publishing.

-# Volume commands
-Volume commands are
-- Maximum
-- Minimum
-- Volume up/down
-- Medium volume

-# Timer, stopwatch, alarm and countdown
-*This features are partly tested*

-## Stopwatch
-You can use stopwatch by saying: Hey, My - Stopwatch

-## Timer
-*Timer doesn't work.
-We are developing new ways for timer*

-You can use timer by saying: Hey, My - Set a timer for XX seconds/minutes/hours/days

-## Countdown
-You can use countdown by saying: Hey, My - Countdown

-Countdown will automaticly countdown from 5 seconds

-## Alarm
-Recognition for alarm doesn't work the best, so we don't reccomend to use it!

-IMPORTANT NOTE: If you turn off your device, your alarms will delete!

-# Real time clock (RTC)
-Just say "what's the time" or "what's the date" and he will answer you

-# Pick a number game
-*This game is not functional as first tests showed us!
-We will continue to resolve it but LTS 1.1 won't solve it!*

-Just say pick a number and guess numbers.
-Tell him only number, not "is it ....".